MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-editable-tables.md

 ---
-title: Add editable tables in Power Apps canvas apps | Microsoft Docs
+title: Add editable tables in canvas apps | Microsoft Docs
 description: Learn how to configure an app interface with editable tables that allow you to edit data from the data source directly through the app.
 author: denisem-msft
 ms.service: powerapps